dhananjayc21/THE-VICTORY-OVER-DELUSION/README.md

 PART-1 : Finding the number of heads to the right and to the left of the main face:

   1. We start by finding the number of peaks or the tips of the mukuts of Ravana faces.
-For this we look at the pixel which is coloured and is at the largest height from the bottom of the imagefor every column of the 2-D image array.
+For this we look at the pixel which is coloured and is at the largest height from the bottom of the image for every column of the 2-D image array.
   2. We also save the heights of these peaks.
   3. As can be seen from the pictures, that the height of the mukut tip of the faces increases from the left to the right and then decreases.
 So, we will start traversing the array containing the heights of these peaks.
   4. This traversing will help us to count the number of faces to the left and to the right of the main face.
   5. Now, if the number of faces to the left are four and to the right are five, our code returns 'yes', else 'no'.